akrindev/syakirinamin.com/README.md

 ## My personal website

-build using next.js and tailwindcss
+build with Next.js and Tailwindcss